 A business that hires another brewery to produce some or all of its beer.
 The contract brewing company handles marketing, sales, and distribution of its beer, while generally leaving the brewing and packaging to its producer-brewery.

 According to the Brewers Association, an American craft brewer is small, independent and traditional.

-- Small: Annual production of beer less than 6 million barrels.
-Beer production is attributed to a brewer according to the rules of alternating proprietorships.
-Flavored malt beverages are not considered beer for purposes of this definition.
+- Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
+Beer production is attributed to the rules of alternating proprietorships.

-- Independent: Less than 25% of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.
+- Independent: Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by a beverage alcohol industry member that is not itself a craft brewer.

 A group of complex, unfermentable, and tasteless carbohydrates produced by the partial hydrolysis of starch, that contributes to the gravity and body of beer.
 Some dextrins remain undissolved in the finished beer, giving it a malty sweetness.

 A volatile compound produced by some yeasts which imparts a caramel, nutty, or butterscotch flavor to beer.
 This compound is acceptable at low levels